EXPLAINER: How Blue Origin's Jeff Bezos will soar into space

 WHAT’S NEXT

-Blue Origin is expected to open ticket sales soon after Bezos flies.
-There’s no immediate word on how much rides will cost.
+Blue Origin is expected to open ticket sales soon after Bezos flies and has already lined up some of the other auction bidders.
+The company hasn't disclosed the cost of a ride.
 The fourth seat on the upcoming flight was auctioned off for $28 million.
 Nineteen space advocacy and education groups are getting $1 million each as a result, with the rest to be used by Blue Origin’s Club for the Future for its own education effort.
 While the diminutive New Shepard is meant to launch people on brief flights to the edge of space, the mega New Glenn will be capable of hauling cargo and eventually crew into orbit from Cape Canaveral, Florida, possibly beginning late next year.
 Blue Origin also has its eyes on the moon.
 Its proposed lunar lander, Blue Moon, lost to SpaceX’s Starship in NASA’s recent commercial competition to develop the technology for getting the next astronauts onto the moon.
-Blue Origin is challenging the contract award, as is Dynetics, the other competitor.
+Blue Origin is challenging the contract award, as is , the other competitor.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.